Brief

 - in course of an Estonian expedition to the South-Western Pamir led by

-P. Vürst, a high-altitude traverse (rated 5B/RUS) between the peaks of
+P. Vürst, a high-altitude traverse rated 5B (RUS) between the peaks of Nikoladze (6250m) and

 Pik Karl Marx (6723m) is performed by a group led by T. Tennisson